-- In a large mixing bowl, cream butter and cream cheese until smooth.
+- In a large bowl, cream butter and cream cheese until light and fluffy.
 Beat in vanilla.
-Combine flour and salt; gradually add to creamed mixture.
+Combine flour and salt; gradually add to creamed mixture and mix well.
 Divide into three portions.
-Wrap each in plastic wrap; refrigerate for 2 hours or until easy to handle.
+Wrap each in plastic; refrigerate for 2 hours or until easy to handle.

-- On a lightly floured surface, roll each portion into a 16-in. x 9-in. rectangle.
+- On a lightly floured surface, roll each portion into a 16x9-in. rectangle.
 Combine pecans and sugar; sprinkle over dough to within 1/2 in. of edges.
-Roll up each rectangle tightly jelly-roll style, starting with a long side.
-Wrap in plastic wrap; refrigerate for 2 hours.
+Roll up each rectangle tightly, jelly-roll style, starting with a long side.
+Wrap in plastic; refrigerate for 2 hours.

 - Unwrap and cut into 3/8-in. slices.
 Place 2-in. apart on lightly greased baking sheets.
 Bake at 400° for 12-14 minutes or until lightly browned.
 Remove to wire racks to cool.
 Yield: 7 dozen.

 "Not worth the effort.
 Difficult to roll and slice neatly."

 "These were labor intensive and the dough was difficult to roll.
 If you try this recipe I suggest rolling the dough between sheets of wax paper because it gets sticky very quickly once you take it out of the fridge.
 Much of the nut/sugar filling was falling out as I was slicing - probably because it was so difficult to make a tight roll with this dough.
 After all that effort the cookies were bland.
 Won't make these again."

 "Time consuming but worth the effort.
 Absolutely delicious.
 I find it easier to make over the course of 3 days.
 Instead of just refrigerating for 2 hour periods, I refrigerate overnight."

 "I struggled trying to roll and slice these.
 Mine didn't turn out nearly as pretty as the photo...but the taste was great!
 I'll be making them again!"